Table of Contents

 But, don’t wait until you’re feeling sick to eat this soup.
 It’s definitely a soup to be enjoyed all season long!
 It’s so flavorful and hearty that it makes a terrific meal for the cooler months.

 The combination of tender potatoes, juicy chicken, sweet corn and the heat from the poblano peppers makes for a delicious soup.

+Technically, poblano peppers don’t need to be roasted.
+You can eat them raw just like you would eat a bell pepper.
 However, most people choose to roast or fry their poblano peppers to bring out their flavor.
 My preferred way to use poblano peppers is by roasting them.

 Yes!
 If you can’t find poblano peppers you can use anaheim peppers or bell peppers.
 Since bell peppers are very mild, I would also suggest using one jalapeño pepper in this recipe to increase the spice a bit.